Freda DeKnight: Early life

 Freda Alexander was born in December 1909 while her mother, Elenore Alexander, a nurse from Boston, was traveling near Topeka, Kansas.
-Two years later her father, who was a steward on the Santa Fe Railroad, passed away, so her mother, a traveling nurse, sent Freda and her sister to live with a South Dakota farming family.
+Two years later her father, who was a steward on the Santa Fe Railroad, died, so her mother, a traveling nurse, sent Freda and her sister to live with a South Dakota farming family.
 The Scotts not only raised livestock and crops, but they also ran the most successful catering business in the area.
 Freda soon developed a passionate interest in cooking, which was nurtured by her adoptive family.
 DeKnight later recalled that the Scotts “were the inspiration for my early cooking aspirations, which gave me every opportunity to absorb all their fine recipes and rudiments of cooking, preparing food, and catering.
 Although Mama Scott’s education was limited, she could measure and estimate to perfection without any modern aids.”
 Later on, DeKnight would turn her love for cooking into a living.
 After she studied home economics at Dakota Wesleyan University, she moved to New York on a whim and began her tenure at Ebony in 1944.